 Paying attention to your surroundings

-I can’t stop looking up at trees; they are magnificent, magical, and grounding.
-It is amazing what we notice when we actively pay attention; when we look up and around.
-The mundane becomes the most entrancing.
-Beauty is everywhere.
+I can’t stop looking up at trees: They are magnificent, magical, and grounding.
+It is amazing what we notice when we actively pay attention to what is around us, when we look up and around.
+The mundane becomes the most entrancing; beauty is everywhere.

 While constantly plugged into our smartphones and the digital world, we miss out on all the beauty the offline world offers.
-There’s a simple trick to paying more attention to the offline world around us: Act like a tourist and look up and around.
-At trees, buildings, the sky, the clouds, bird mobs, a plastic bag floating aimlessly in the air.
-It is far more interesting than any memes or recycled Tik Tok videos on your social media feed.
-I promise.
+There is a simple trick to paying more attention to the offline world around us: Act like a tourist and look up and around.
+Look up at trees, buildings, the sky, the clouds, bird mobs, a plastic bag floating aimlessly in the air.
+It is far more interesting than any memes or recycled Tik Tok videos on your social media feed— I promise.

-Currently reading The Nature Fix: Why Nature Makes Us Happier, Healthier, and More Creative by Florence Williams.
-If terms like “forest therapy” and “forest-bathing” pique your interest, this book might be right up your alley.
+I’m currently reading The Nature Fix: Why Nature Makes Us Happier, Healthier, and More Creative by Florence Williams.
+If terms like “forest therapy” and “forest-bathing” pique your interest, this book might just be right up your alley.

-Forest Bathing: Healing in Nature is a 4-minute film about forests.
-Healing Forest is a journey to discover the magical healing powers of nature.
-To find ways to reconnect with nature through beautiful nature activities.
+Forest Bathing: Healing in Nature is a short film about forests and the journey to discovering the magical healing powers of nature, and finding ways to reconnect with nature through beautiful nature activities.